Practice is the key to success when it comes to psychometric tests, take a look at what you can expect and prepare for whatever is thrown at you

 There are two main types: personality tests and aptitude tests.

 Personality tests explore your interests, values and motivations, analysing how your character fits with the role and organisation.
 They analyse your emotions, behaviours and relationships in a variety of situations.

 Aptitude tests assess your reasoning or cognitive ability, determining whether you've got the right skillset for a role.
-Usually administered under exam conditions, you'll often be given one minute to answer each multiple choice question.
-Your 'intelligence' levels are compared to a standard, meaning that you must achieve a certain score to pass.
+Administered under exam conditions, you'll often be given one minute to answer each multiple choice question.
+Your intelligence levels are compared to a standard, meaning that you must achieve a certain score to pass.
 Common tests include: